harliandi/sqlc-api/README.md

 Before setting up the project, ensure you have the following installed:

 Go: Version 1.16 or higher.
-PostgreSQL: Ensure the database server is running and accessible.
+MySQL: Ensure the database server is running and accessible.
 SQLC: Follow the installation guide to set up SQLC.
 Getting Started
 1. Clone the Repository